 The holidays are a typical time for traveling.
 And of course, you don’t want to set out without a project… but picking the right project for your travels can be tricky.
-In this blog post, I’ll give you some tips for picking the right project for you, and I’ll give you a peek at what I’m planning!
+In this blog post, I’ll give you some tips for picking the right project for you, and I’ll give you a peek at the travel knitting projects I’m planning!

 Tips for picking the right project, and preparations

 - Think about your travel itinerary.
 Are you going to spend most of your time chatting with family or are you going to be alone on a plane?
 Thinking about your situation will help you decide whether you want a mindless project or one that can hold your interest.

 - Keep size in mind.
 Especially if you’re traveling by plane, luggage weight & space is important.
 Choose your travel knitting project accordingly.
 I tend to pack a shawl, since one skein of fingering weight yarn is fairly compact.

 - Keep notions to a minimum.
 If possible, you’d like a project that only requires one needle size, to keep your supplies to a minimum.
 If you require a large number of needles, consider a compact set, like an interchangeable set.